 Are you thinking about taking a hearing test but aren't sure what to expect?
 If you have current hearing issues or are over 60 years old, healthcare practitioners suggest having a hearing test once a year.
 Hearing tests are non-invasive, fast, and painless.
+Schedule a free hearing test with us in Seattle, WA.
 Here's an example of what to expect from a hearing test with us.

 A case history